TBA-Nesrine/ADVANCED-PROGRAMMING/README.md

 The administrator has the same rights as a client, with additional privileges for system management.

 ## - Main Features:
-User authentication (login / logout)
+-User authentication (login / logout).

-Role management: client and administrator (the admin can also act as a client) Viewing available books
+-Role management: client and administrator (the admin can also act as a client).

+-Viewing available books.

-Displaying short descriptions for each book
+-Displaying short descriptions for each book.

-Simple navigation between client and admin pages
+-Simple navigation between client and admin pages.

 ## - Technologies Used:
-Framework: Django
+Framework: Django.

-Language: Python
+Language: Python.

-Database: SQL
+Database: SQL.

 ## - Project Team:
 Project developed by:

-Anfal BOUCHAREB
+Anfal BOUCHAREB.

-Nesrine TAIEB BENABBES
+Nesrine TAIEB BENABBES.

-Lilia KAMIRI
+Lilia KAMIRI.